+International Students In the case of international students: Macarthur is registered under the ESOS Act to provide courses to overseas students.
+Detailed information on the enrolment of international students is contained in the International Student Manual.
+Students with Disabilities In the case of enrolment of students with disabilities please also consult Macarthur's Disability Policy and Disability Guidelines and Procedures.
 The Terms and Conditions of Enrolment have been developed in order to make as harmonious as possible the joint work of family and School in the education of a child.
 One of the features of the School's approach is the importance of cooperation and partnership with mutual understanding.
+'Parents' include guardians or any other person who has Registered a child for future enrolment or enrolled a child at the School and, where the child has only one parent, means that parent.